On $\sqrt{T\overline{T}}$ deformed pathways: CFT to CCFT: A String Theory example

 A different kind of magnetic Carrollian string was observed in \cite{Parekh:2023xms}, and now we will briefly touch upon how it is related to our formalism.
 Recall the action \eqref{6.42} was obtained in the Lagrangian formalism by choosing $\hat{C}_1$ and $\hat{C}_2$ asymptotically for $\alpha\to-\infty$.

-If we remember Fig.\eqref{fig8}, this regime in parameter space is given by the region \circled{$2\pm$} of the $\hat{C}_1$-$\hat{C}_2$ hyperbola (the green region).
+If we remember Fig.\eqref{fig7}, this regime in parameter space is given by the region \circled{$2\pm$} of the $\hat{C}_1$-$\hat{C}_2$ hyperbola (the green region).
 However if we look at the similar region for the $\hat{A}$-$\hat{B}$ hyperbola, region \circled{$3\pm$} (the blue region), this gives a magnetic limit, albeit in the Hamiltonian formalism.
-One can check from \eqref{6.25} that the definition of canonical momenta $\Pi_\mu$ breaks down in this case.
-Augmented by the fact $T\to\infty$, we obtain the Hamiltonian $H_{(-)}=X^{\prime2}$, which is precisely the magnetic Carroll string in \cite{Parekh:2023xms}.
+To see this, we consider the hatted equivalent of the Hamiltonian \eqref{9.19} Plugging in the values of $\hat{A}$ and $\hat{B}$ for this region, and augmented by the fact $\mathbb{T}\to\infty$, we obtain the Hamiltonian $\hat{\mathcal{H}}_{(-)}\sim X^{\prime2}$, which is precisely the magnetic Carroll string in \cite{Parekh:2023xms}.
+One can also find the canonical momenta \eqref{6.25} in terms of the hatted quantities (string equivalent of \eqref{Electricmom}), and find that the definition of $\tilde{\Pi}_\mu$ breaks down, as expected in the magnetic Carrollian limit.